 Canine Partners has permanent 501(c)3 status and is accredited as a Service Dog organization with Assistance Dogs International.

-To enable Coloradans with disabilities to lead more independent and gratifying lives by partnering them with highly skilled assistance dogs that also provide unconditional love and tail-wagging enthusiasm.
+We enable Coloradans with disabilities to lead more independent and gratifying lives through training and partnering them with highly skilled service dogs.

 Why we do what we do: